The Nest

 I would like to know the cost associated with deleting an eviction record.

 The typical fee for submitting a Motion of Expungement ranges from $50 to $100, depending on your state.
-Nevertheless, you may find additional forms to avoid these expenses if you demonstrate financial hardship.
+Nevertheless, if you demonstrate financial hardship, you may find additional forms to avoid these expenses.

 Getting An Eviction Report Removed: The Bottom Line